Updated: May 25, 2017

-Direct Linking URLs or Hotlinking: In order to provide more relevant advertising and monitor user bandwidth usage (as governed by the Uproxx Terms of Service), Uproxx may gather data from the referer logs that identify where and how frequently user images being hosted by the Services are being displayed on third party sites.
+Direct Linking URLs or Hotlinking: In order to provide more relevant advertising and monitor user bandwidth usage (as governed by the Horseneck Terms of Service), Horseneck may gather data from the referer logs that identify where and how frequently user images being hosted by the Services are being displayed on third party sites.

 7. Information from Other Sites

 In addition, Horseneck may use pixels, or transparent GIF files, to help manage online advertising.
 These GIF files are provided by our ad management partners (each, a “Management Partner”).
 These files enable our Management Partners to recognize a unique cookie on your Web browser.
 The cookie was placed by us, or by another advertiser who works with the applicable Management Partner.
 The Management Partner may set and access its own cookies on your Web browser in order to serve ads it believes may be of interest to you based on the profile information you provided to us at registration (e.g., demographic information) as well as information collected about you by the applicable Management Partner elsewhere on the Web.
 Management Partners may use information about you gathered from the Services (including your demographic information provided to us upon registration as well as your browsing behavior on the Website) to serve third party ads to you elsewhere on the Internet.